 In the crowded hotel lobby, my daypack zipper sounds conspicuously loud.
 I poke a hand inside: a woollen vest, an apple and a light rain jacket – nothing more.
 I rummage about.
 Still nothing.

 Everyone looks when I tip the contents out.
-A euro coin rolls across the tiled floor, hits the dark timber architrave with a clunk, bounces off, reverberates and finally settles.
+A single euro coin rolls across the tiled floor, hits the dark timber architrave with a clunk, bounces off, reverberates and finally settles.

 My travel wallet is missing and I feel the silent stare of hotel guests and staff.
 My passport, tickets, drivers licence, US cash and euros.
 Gone.